amish1706/FacialVerification/README.md

-# FaceRecognitionSiamese
-Face Recognition Using Siamese Network
+# Face Recognition using Siamese Network